Attvud/SDS-Template-project/02 - Export/Icons/README.md

 **All icons are divided into sections:**

-1. Main - в этом каталоге икоки отсортированы по типам - Outlined, Rounded, Sharp. В рамках одного проекта я всегда использую только один тип иконок. Вы можете скачать иконки отдельно в следующих форматах: PDF, SVG. Также все типы иконок доступны в виде шрифтов следующих форматов - EOT, TTF, WOFF.
+1. Main - in this catalog, icons are sorted by type - Outlined, Rounded, Sharp.
+I always use only one icon type per project.
+You can download icons separately in the following formats: PDF, SVG.
+All icon types are also available as fonts in the following formats: EOT, TTF, and WOFF.

 - [PDF](/02%20-%20Export/Icons/Main/Outlined/pdf) / [SVG](/02%20-%20Export/Icons/Main/Outlined/svg) / [Font](/02%20-%20Export/Icons/Main/Outlined/Icon-Font-Outlined.zip) - Outlined
 - [PDF](/02%20-%20Export/Icons/Main/Rounded/pdf) / [SVG](/02%20-%20Export/Icons/Main/Rounded/svg) / [Font](/02%20-%20Export/Icons/Main/Rounded/Icon-Font-Rounded.zip) - Rounded
 - [PDF](/02%20-%20Export/Icons/Main/Sharp/pdf) / [SVG](/02%20-%20Export/Icons/Main/Sharp/svg) / [Font](/02%20-%20Export/Icons/Main/Sharp/Icon-Font-Sharp.zip) - Sharp

-2. [Project](/02%20-%20Export/Icons/Project/) (social networks, messengers, etc.).
+2. [Project](/02%20-%20Export/Icons/Project/) - icons that are only used in this project.